sebastianconcept/Mapless/README.md

     repository: 'github://sebastianconcept/Mapless:latest/src';
     load: #('Core' 'Postgres' 'Mongo' 'Redis' 'Memory') ]
 ```
-## Ambition
+## Project Ambition

 To deliver a high-performance solution that preserves arbitrary application state (data) with a focus on flexibility, availability, and capacity.
-It aims to strategically aid in scaling without causing backend vendor lock-in, across various persistence backends, and by neutralizing the costs associated with object-mapping impedance mismatch.
+It aims to strategically aid in scaling without causing vendor lock-in, across various persistence backends, and by neutralizing the costs associated with object-mapping impedance mismatch.